kappter/blocktime/README.markdown

 # BlockTime

 ## Overview
 BlockTime is a simple web app that helps users visualize and manage their weekly time allocation.
 Inspired by a Lego-based time management concept, it allows users to create custom categories, assign colors, and "drop" blocks into a 7-day grid (Monday to Sunday) to represent time spent on activities.
 Each block shows its category and time range (e.g., "Sleep: 8:00-8:30 PM"), with running totals for categories and the overall week displayed below the grid.
 Users can copy a day's schedule, save it as a reusable "day type" (e.g., Work, Weekend), save/load the schedule as a JSON file (including resolution), and undo mistaken block placements.
-The app supports time resolutions (15, 30, or 60 minutes per block) and generates a report with a summary, table, color-coded week view, and pie chart, downloadable as a PDF.
+The app supports time resolutions (15, 30, or 60 minutes per block) and generates a report with a summary, table, color-coded week view, and pie chart, downloadable as a PDF in landscape orientation for better readability.
 It’s optimized for desktop and mobile with a touch-friendly interface, ideal for students planning their week for assignments.

 ## Features
 - **Custom Categories**: Define activity categories with names and colors.